 Notice that reasons 5 through 9 have nothing to do with your pixel being installed wrong.
 They're all the same underlying problem: the browser is a hostile place to track conversions.
 Apple, Mozilla, Brave, and every ad blocker are actively deleting browser-side events, and there is no amount of pixel-tweaking that changes that.

 The durable answer is Meta's Conversions API (CAPI), which sends the conversion server-to-server.
 There's no script for a blocker to strip, no cookie for ITP to expire, no device permission to deny.
-The event leaves your server and arrives at Meta's — full stop.
+The event leaves your server and arrives at Meta's.
+Full stop.
 Meta now treats the Pixel and CAPI as a single dataset and recommends running both together: the pixel for browser-side coverage, CAPI to recover everything the browser drops, deduplicated by a shared event ID so nothing is counted twice.

 How Collectform makes this the default

+Collectform is a lead form platform built for paid traffic, so lead forms with server-side tracking are the default, not a plugin you bolt on.
 Wiring up CAPI by hand means a server endpoint, SHA-256 hashing of customer data, event deduplication, and consent logic.
 In Collectform it's built in:

 - Server-side by default.
 Connect Meta's Conversions API in your funnel's Integrations tab with your pixel ID and access token.
 Events fire from the server, immune to the blockers in reasons 5 and 6.

 - Advanced matching, hashed.
-Map the fields your respondents fill in — email, phone, name, city — to Meta's matching parameters.
+Map the fields your respondents fill in (email, phone, name, city) to Meta's matching parameters.
 Values are hashed with SHA-256 before they leave the server, and Collectform automatically forwards the

 _fbp/_fbccookies, IP, and user agent.
 That's the cure for the low match quality in reason 8. - The right event for the right step.
-Because every Collectform funnel is one question at a time, you can fire a specific event —
+Because every Collectform funnel is one question at a time, you can fire a specific event (

-Lead,Schedule,Purchase— on a specific button, instead of one generic event for the whole form. - Consent-aware and compliant.
+Lead,Schedule,Purchase) on a specific button, instead of one generic event for the whole form. - Consent-aware and compliant.
 Both the pixel and the CAPI events sit behind a GDPR-ready one-click cookie consent gate, so reason 7 is handled by default: nothing marketing-related fires until the visitor opts in, and it fires cleanly the moment they do.

 The takeaway